jayalmaraz/jay-almaraz.github.io/external/campfire-rebranding-faqs-for-managers.md

 ## Q: When is the change happening?

-A: Campfire will become Volaby at 07:00 AEST on Monday, 26 October.
+A: Volaby will become Volaby at 07:00 AEST on Monday, 26 October.
 This will include updating the names and logos across all of our social platforms too.

 ## Q: How will my volunteers know about the change?